hpanno/GeorefGuideBookItaly/Layout.md

 Your <b>North Arrow</b> will be populated in the same manner as the logo was.
 However, when you get to 'Item properties' you have soem options.
 If you have a custom north arrow saved as an image file you would proceed to the browse box, much like you did in the logo step, and select your north arrow.
 If you do not have a custom image you can use a preloaded north arrow.
 Select from the options available in the 'Seach directories' tab.

 Add a <b>Legend</b> by selecting the 'Add New Legend' icon on the left side of the Print Composer screen.
 Click and drag the marquee to create the space in which your legend will exist.
 The legend will default to list every item in your Table of Contents regardless if the layer is on or not.
 This can all be adjusted in the 'Item properties' tab on the right hand side of the screen.
+  - Auto Update --> when this is selected all layer items in your legend will be automatically adjsuted to reflect all changes to you Table of Contents.

 ---